dtsbourg/ML_Projects/project1/code/readme.txt

     - reg_log_reg_opti.py     -> Produces the output, without displaying any messages
     - reg_log_reg_opti.py -v  -> Produces the output, and shows the mains steps on the screen
     - reg_log_reg_opti.py -V  -> Produces the output, displays a maximum of information
+    - reg_log_reg_opti.py -q  -> Perform the optimisation on a reduces range of parameters.
+The run takes ~20 minutes.

+We recommend you tu use: reg_log_reg_opti.py -q -V